FarisHijazi/FarisHijazi/README.md

 ### I am my thoughts, and my thoughts are me (you are your thoughts too):

-> Humble yourself before life humbles you - Moaz Khan
+> Humble yourself before life humbles you

 > Don't be consumed by *consumerism*